Chat Control: The EU’s CSAM scanner proposal

 Currently a regulation is in place allowing providers to scan communications voluntarily (so-called “Chat Control 1.0”).
 So far only some unencrypted US communications services such as GMail, Facebook/Instagram Messenger, Skype, Snapchat, iCloud email and X-Box apply chat control voluntarily (more details here).
 As a result of the mandatory Chat Control 2.0 proposal, the Commission expects a 3.5-fold increase in scanning reports (by 354%).

 Parliament has positioned itself almost unanimously against indiscriminate chat control.
-With supporters and opponents of mandatory chat control irreconcilably opposed in the EU Council and no common position in sight, the EU Commission proposed a two-year extension of voluntary chat control 1.0 in November 2023 – see timeline and documents.
-A victim of child sexual abuse and Pirate MEP Patrick Breyer have filed lawsuits to stop the indiscriminate scanning by US big tech companies.
+With supporters and opponents of mandatory chat control irreconcilably opposed among EU governments (EU Council) and no common position adopted, the EU adopted a two-year extension of voluntary chat control 1.0 in 2024 – see timeline and documents.
+A victim of child sexual abuse and Pirate MEP Patrick Breyer have filed lawsuits to stop the voluntary indiscriminate scanning by US big tech companies (chat control 1.0).

 Explainer video